How much can I make as a professional herbalist? What types of jobs can I do as a Clinical Herbalist? How much does an herbalist make?

 An herbalist is a person who practices herbalism, which uses plants for medicinal purposes.
 Herbalists believe in the power of alternative medicine and use herbs as their source of treatment.
 Herbalists have a wide range of specialties, including those who use plants for medicinal purposes, cultivating and using herbs to heal, herbal remedies formulation, etc. Many herbalists have clinical herbal practices or run retail establishments.
 It can be a rewarding a lucrative career path.

 Through the years, my herbal career has included formulating, writing, consulting for herbal medicine companies, institutional garden design, and running an herbal school.
 Your herbal career can grow and change as you do in the profession.

-Thus, making money as an herbalist is entirely up to you; you need to have a good work ethic, develop business skills, and believe in yourself.
+Thus, making money as an herbalist is entirely up to you; you must have a good work ethic, develop business skills, and believe in yourself.
 No program will make you successful or not; that is inside of you.
-Depending on what type of herbalism you decide to practice, you can do the following.
+You can do the following depending on what type of herbalism you decide to practice.